metaplex-foundation/developer-hub/src/pages/toolbox/index.md

 ## SPL Address Lookup Table

-The SPL Address Lookup Table program can be used to reduce the size of transactions by creating custom lookup tables — a.k.a **LUTs** or **ALTs** — prior to using them in transactions.
+The SPL Address Lookup Table program can be used to reduce the size of transactions by creating custom lookup tables — a.k.a **LUTs** or **ALTs** — before using them in transactions.
 This program allows you to create and extend LUTs.
 You can read more about this program in [Solana's official documentation](https://docs.solana.com/developing/lookup-tables).

 {% dialect-switcher title="Manage address lookup tables" %}
 {% dialect title="JavaScript" id="js" %}